top of page

 Photo by: NBA Photo Archives

 1950- The National Basketball Association diversified its league with the induction of Chuck Cooper, Earl Lloyd, and Nathaniel Clifton, the first African American players to join the NBA.
-Through a journey of racial discrimination and public ridicule, the three athletes remained cohesive, supportive of one another, and went on to make pivotal marks on the respective teams, winning championships, and earning titles for their victories.
+Through a journey marked by racial discrimination and public ridicule, the three athletes remained cohesive and supportive of one another, going on to make pivotal contributions to their respective teams, win championships, and earn titles.
+Their courage and talents made it possible for future Black professional basketball players, such as Ray Allen, to join the NBA.
+Allen acknowledges that Cooper, Lloyd, and Clifton blazed the trail for him and others to pursue their NBA careers and showed them that inclusivity helps all people access the American Dream.

 Claudette-Colvin.jpg